XIAOBAOnpu/Starlink-simulation/README.md

 # Startlink-simulation
-Details see as Communication Channels Project.pdf
+Detailed description of the project see as Communication Channels Project.pdf Report refers to CommunicationChannelStarLink.pdf